cansozeri/directory-iterator/README.md

 $data->render();
 </pre>

+<strong>Iterator Class use IteratorAggregate interface and getIterator() method for iteration.</strong>

 You can change easily DirectoryIterator and Renderer Type.

 For example if you want to iterate a remote directory folder with a ftp connection,